Thorgan Hazard

-Thorgan Ganael Francis Hazard (born 29 March 1993) is a Belgian professional footballer who plays as an attacking midfielder and winger for Eredivisie club PSV Eindhoven on loan from Bundesliga club Borussia Dortmund and the Belgium national team.
-He is the younger brother of Eden and older brother of Kylian Hazard.
+Thorgan Ganael Francis Hazard (born 29 March 1993) is a Belgian professional footballer who plays as an attacking midfielder or winger for Belgian Pro League club Anderlecht.

-He began his professional career at Lens in Ligue 1, and moved to Chelsea in 2012 shortly after they had signed his older brother.
+Hazard began his professional career at Lens in Ligue 1, and moved to Chelsea in 2012 shortly after they had signed his older brother, Eden.
 He never played a competitive match for Chelsea, being loaned for two years to Zulte Waregem, where he was awarded the Belgian Golden Shoe in January 2014, for the best footballer in the Belgian Pro League, and the prize for best professional football player in May 2014.
 He joined Borussia Mönchengladbach in 2014, initially on loan, and made over 100 appearances for the club before moving to Borussia Dortmund in 2019.
-On the 31st of January 2023, Hazard joined Eredivisie club PSV Eindhoven on a 6 month loan deal valid until June 2023.
+In 2023, Hazard joined Eredivisie club PSV Eindhoven on loan.
+In September 2023, Hazard joined Anderlecht.

 Having previously played at every level in the Belgian national youth team system, he was handed his first senior international cap against the United States in May 2013.
-He was part of the Belgian squad that came third at the 2018 FIFA World Cup.
+He was part of the Belgian squad that came third at the 2018 FIFA World Cup alongside his older brother Eden.
+His younger brothers, Kylian and Ethan, are also footballers.

 Early life

 Hazard grew up in Braine-le-Comte, a small town in the Wallonia region, but he was born in La Louvière.
 His first name was inspired by the Belgian comic strip Thorgal and he grew up in a family where football was dominant.
 His mother Carine and father Thierry were both footballers in Belgium.
-His father spent most of his career playing at semi-professional level with Louviéroise in the Belgian Second Division.
-He played mainly as a defensive midfielder.
+His father spent most of his career playing at semi-professional level with Louviéroise in the Belgian Second Division, playing mainly as a defensive midfielder.
 His mother played as a striker in the Belgian Women's First Division and stopped playing when she was three months pregnant with his older brother Eden.
-After playing football, both parents became physical education teachers.
-Thierry retired from his position in 2009 in order to devote more time to his children.
+After playing football, both his parents became physical education teachers.
+Thierry retired from his position in 2009 to devote more time to his children.

 Hazard has three other siblings.
-His older brother, Eden, played for Lens' biggest rivals Lille and now plays for Real Madrid in Spain.
+His older brother, Eden, played for Lens' biggest rivals Lille, subsequently finding his best form when playing for Chelsea and last played for Real Madrid in Spain.
 Hazard's other younger brothers are Kylian and Ethan.
-In 2013, Kylian joined White Star Bruxelles, and on 29 August 2017, he signed to join Chelsea's development team, however is currently playing for Cercle Brugge.
+In 2013, Kylian joined White Star Bruxelles, and on 29 August 2017, he signed to join Chelsea's development team, however is currently playing for RWDM.
 Ethan goes to the youth academy of Eden's former club, Tubize.
 Hazard and his three brothers were raised in a comfortable environment with their parents ensuring they had whatever they needed to excel.
 The family lived "no more than three meters" from a football training ground and the brothers often ventured onto a training pitch through a small hole in order to hone and develop their skills.